Briefing

 A member of the NHS Pension Scheme whose pension grows by £3,750 (Pension Input Amount of £60,000) in the 2023/24 tax year (and has no other sources of pension growth) will no longer breach the standard AA and will have no tax charge to settle.

-Our ready reckoner tool will be updated for the 2023/24 tax year.
+Our ready reckoner tool for the 2023/24 tax year is available.
 It aims to help members to understand the benefits they are building up and whether they may need to give some further thought to their AA position.

 Please note: In defined benefit schemes like the NHS Pension Scheme, the AA is tested against the pension built up over the tax year (above inflation) multiplied by a factor of 16 and is not related to the amount of contributions paid.